tudurom/bsc-thesis/main.typ

-The scope of the attack is to make the compiler intentionally corrupt the reproducibility-verifier program $frak(R)$: to lie to the user that the generated executables of the compiler—in turn created by a compiler—match those advertised by an authority.
+The scope of the attack is to make the compiler intentionally corrupt the reproducibility-verifier program $frak(R)$: to lie to the user that the generated executables of the compiler—in turn created by a compiler—match those advertised by an authority, when in fact they do not.

 In the context of Go and `gorebuild`, this entails modifying the Go compiler to insert special code when detecting that the project being built is `gorebuild`.
-Fortunately for us, from the 'Go Reproducible Build Report'
+Fortunately for me, from the 'Go Reproducible Build Report'
 #footnote[https://go.dev/rebuild (Accessed 12-05-2024.)]
 page on Go's website, compiling `gorebuild` from source is the endorsed way of running this program, making it a good target for a 'trusting trust' attack.